Top 10 destinations for foodies 2019

 7. Pittsburgh, USA

 Still associated with its long (long) passed famine, Ethiopia is arguably home to Africa’s most unique traditional food culture.
 Injera, a sour, spongy flatbread is the staple, a vehicle for a rainbow mezze of crunchy cruciferous salads, stews, and mild dahl-like curries, while 'wats' (stews) and 'tibs' (stir-fries), see chicken and lamb richly spiced with local herbs like berbere, and niter kibbeh.
 For veggies, Shiro be Kibbe is served everywhere, which is a wonderful casserole of pulses including ground split peas and chickpeas cooked in seasoned clarified butter.
-Thanks to its Italian colonial past, you’ll find fantastic coffee even in the remotest spots of this vast mountainous country, and it’s easily accessed via a direct flight from the UK on Ethiopian Airlines’ swish new planes.
+Ethiopia is the birthplace of coffee, with a vibrant culture centred around the drink, known locally as bunna.
+Regarded as a sign of respect and friendship, coffee ceremony, the daily ritual of making and drinking coffee, is a cultural rite passed down the generations.
+You'll find the fantastic coffee served in the most remote corners of this vast mountainous country.
+Ethiopia is also easily accessed via a direct flight from the UK on Ethiopian Airlines’ swish new planes.

 Enjoyed these travel suggestions?
 Discover more must-try local foods and restaurant hotspots...